Press Room

 Read More: 4th Edition Textbook Available 2021

-Alexandria, VA, June 21, 2021— Karen A Mason, MSc, RN, CTR, began her presidency of the National Cancer Registrars Association (NCRA) on Monday, June 7 2021.
+Alexandria, VA, June 21, 2021— Karen A Mason, MSc, RN, ODS, began her presidency of the National Cancer Registrars Association (NCRA) on Monday, June 7 2021.
 NCRA is a non-profit organization that represents nearly 6,500 cancer registry professionals.
 Cancer registrars are data information specialists that capture a complete history, diagnosis, treatment, and health status for every cancer patient in the U.S. The data provide essential information to researchers, healthcare providers, and public health officials to better monitor and advance cancer treatments, conduct research, and improve cancer prevention and screening programs.
 In her role as president, Mason will represent the organization at national meetings and support its mission to empower and advance registry professionals through innovations in education, advocacy, credentialing, and strategic partnerships.

 Read More: Mason President 2021 Press Release